“Why do we talk about 3D as being equivalent to a point cloud or to a triangle mesh?” Radu Rusu, CEO and co-founder of Fyusion asks me over Skype.

 When you use Fyuse for the first time, the capture process will probably look something like this: You move your smartphone around the object, and the system processes the images alongside data from the other sensors in your phone, like the accelerometer, to create a 3D model.

 Rusu compares the operation of the Fyuse platform to light field capture, or what he calls “3D v2.0.”
-(A bit of background: Light field technology, a primary focus of Google’s recent VR efforts, uses an array of cameras to capture all the rays of light moving through a particular volume of space, and then fuses them into a single file.
+(Light field technology, a primary focus of Google’s recent VR efforts, uses an array of cameras to capture all the rays of light moving through a particular volume of space, and then fuses them into a single file.
 Light field field files are great to view in VR because a user with a headset on can move her head within that space freely, and from each vantage get a photorealistic view.)

 3D visual understanding, better machine learning